 - Bond counsel to the City of Manchester, New Hampshire, for the development of a stand alone revenue bond structure for the Manchester Water Works, a department of the City.
 The City's objective was to spin off the water department, making it fully self-supporting, thereby, discontinuing the practice of issuing general City general obligation debt for water system capital improvements

-- Served as special counsel to the City of Manchester, New Hampshire in the development of the Verizon Center, an 8,000 seat sports and entertainment venue, and also with respect to the development of the City's 4,000 seat minor league baseball stadium.
-In the Verizon Center matter, Rick assisted in the development of a unique financing structure to establish an insured, limited obligation pledge of the City to repay approximately $50 million lease revenue bonds through dedicated meals and rooms tax revenue, thereby avoiding the need to pledge the City’s full faith and credit.
+- Special counsel to the City of Manchester, New Hampshire, in the development of the Verizon Center, an 8,000 seat sports and entertainment venue, and also with respect to the development of the City's 4,000 seat minor league baseball stadium

 Professional Affiliations and Recognitions

 - Named, The Best Lawyers in America®, Public Finance Law (2006-2021)